microsoft/AcademicContent/Labs/AI and Machine Learning/Video Indexer/Video Indexer.md

     _Starting the upload_

 1. Wait for the upload to complete and indexing to begin.
 The indexing process typically requires 5 to 10 minutes.
-While waiting for the video to be indexed, upload a second video:
+While waiting for the video to be indexed, upload a second video, entering "Microsoft in Education" as the video name:

 	```
 	https://topcs.blob.core.windows.net/public/Microsoft-in-Education_mid.mp4
 	```

-1. Once the upload of the second video has completed, upload a third video:
+1. Once the upload of the second video has completed, upload a third video and name it "Machine Learning in IoT Solutions":

 	```
 	https://topcs.blob.core.windows.net/public/Machine-Learning-in-IoT-solutions_high.mp4